sooftware/nlp-tasks/README.md

 # Natural Language Processing Tasks and Examples

 With the advancement of A.I. technology in recent years, natural language processing technology has been able to solve so many problems.
 While working as an NLP engineer, I encountered various tasks, and I thought it would be nice to gather and organize the natural language processing tasks I have dealt with in one place.
-Borrow [Kyubyong's project](https://github.com/Kyubyong/nlp-tasks) format, I organized natural language processing tasks with references and example code.
+Borrowing [Kyubyong's project](https://github.com/Kyubyong/nlp-tasks) format, I organized natural language processing tasks with references and example code.

 ## Automated Essay Scoring